ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel settopic
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Set channel topic.
-If the channel isn't given, uses the current one.*
+If the channel is not given, uses the current one.*

 **Requires permissions:**
 `Manage channels`